By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 One theory, on this contradiction, postulates that young marijuana plants have more CBD and less THC.
 As the plants mature they form more THC and the CBD is reduced.
 So if there is high THC, which is the cannabinoid that gets you high, then it has low medicinal properties.
 Plants with lots of CBD and that might be more medicinal don’t get you high.
 But most medical marijuana users want the kind that gets them high.
 What the other Cannabinoids are doing we are not really sure.

 It depends on who makes the stew and how long you cook it.

-One other problem with the research on Marijuana is that the concentrations of all the chemicals change depending on how the Marijuana is grown and how it is processed or dried after harvest.
-Various studies on Marijuana may really be studies of all sort of different chemicals not just the Cannabinoid.
+One other problem with the research on Marijuana is that the concentrations of all the chemicals change depending on how Marijuana is grown and how it is processed or dried after harvest.
+Various studies on Marijuana may really be studies of all sorts of different chemicals, not just the Cannabinoid.

 Recent research has tackled this problem by using pure synthetic Cannabinoids so when testing THC or CBD that is the only chemical being tested.

 There are different types of memory and memory operations.